adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Then the Princess spoke in a stern voice:

 "Prisoner, what will you say?
 Are you guilty, or not guilty?"
 "That’s for you to find out," replied Eureka.
-"If you can

-prove I’m guilty, I’ll die nine times."
+"If you can prove I’m guilty, I’ll die nine times."

 Then the Tin Woodman arose and said,

 "Respected Jury and dearly beloved Ozma, I pray you not to judge this feline prisoner unfeelingly.
 Eureka is the sweet pet of a lovely little girl whom we all admire, and gentleness and innocence are her chief virtues.
-Look at the kitten’s intelligent eyes;" (here Eureka closed her eyes sleep- ily) "gaze at her smiling countenance!" (here Eureka snarled and showed her teeth).
+Look at the kitten’s intelligent eyes;" (here Eureka closed her eyes sleepily) "gaze at her smiling countenance!" (here Eureka snarled and showed her teeth).
 "Will such a gentle animal be guilty?
 No; a thousand times, no!"

 When the Tin Woodman sat down no one applauded him, for his arguments were not very convincing.
 Few believed in Eureka’s innocence.
 As for the Jury, they appointed the Hungry Tiger their spokesman.
 The huge beast slowly arose and said,

 "Kittens have no consciences, so they eat whatever pleases them.
 The jury believes the white kitten known as Eureka is guilty."

 The judgment of the jury was received with great applause.
 Dorothy was sobbing miserably at the fate of her pet.
 The

 Princess wanted to order to chop Eureka’s head off with the Tin Woodman’s axe when he once more arose and said,